 Sleep Apnea Treatment in Brooklyn Orthodontics

 One of the easiest treatment options for sleep apnea patients are oral devices.
 If you feel you may be suffering from sleep apnea, contact Dr. AlJanabi, who will be able to put you in touch with a trusted sleep specialist.
-Your consultation with the specialist will involve a thorough examination, and may include a sleep study.
+Your consultation with the specialist will involve a thorough examination and may include a sleep study.
 These studies are performed in two ways, by either spending the night at a sleep monitoring facility, an experience known as a “sleep test,” or by using a take-home device to monitor your sleep patterns.
 The sleep study is more accurate for most patients, but not all patients are able to sleep normally under these conditions, and the take-home sleep test is a better alternative.

 Once the problem has been diagnosed, Dr. AlJanabi will be able to work with your specialist to custom fit an oral device for your use.
 These devices are specifically designed to hold your mouth in a certain position and affect your airflow in such a way that the soft tissue causing the problem is forced to remain open.
-There are a wide range of these devices across all levels of sleep apnea severity, cost and design.
-Often if one form of oral device does not work effectively for you at first, Dr. AlJanabi will be able to offer you an alternative device.
+There is a wide range of these devices across all levels of sleep apnea severity, cost and design.
+Often if one form of an oral device does not work effectively for you at first, Dr. AlJanabi will be able to offer you an alternative device.